great group of guys, the Human League."

 - "You've Lost That Lovin' Feeling" (by The Righteous Brothers) on Reproduction.

-- A medley of "Rock n Roll" (by Gary Glitter)/Nightclubbing (by Iggy Pop) on Holiday '80 (which also made for the League's first Top of the Pops appearance).
+- A medley of "Rock n Roll" (by Gary Glitter)and "Nightclubbing" (by Iggy Pop) on Holiday '80 (which also made for the League's first Top of the Pops appearance); the medley was later included on all CD releases of Travelogue as a bonus track, even ones issued well after Glitter's convictions for multiple sex offenses against minors.

 - "Only After Dark" (by Mick Ronson) on Travelogue.